 The Red River of the North - Sand Hill River watershed covers an area of 708,469 acres.
-The watershed is part of the Red River Basin in northwestern Minnesota and southeastern North Dakota.
-The watershed occurs in the Glacial Lake Agassiz Plain and North Central Hardwoods Level III ecoregions.
+The watershed is part of the Red River Basin in northwestern Minnesota and southeastern North Dakota, and occurs in the Glacial Lake Agassiz Plain and North Central Hardwoods Level III ecoregions.
 Formed by the confluence of the Bois de Sioux and Otter Tail rivers, the Red River flows north across the plains of glacial Lake Agassiz forming much of the border of Minnesota and North Dakota, continuing on to Manitoba and flowing into Lake Winnipeg.

 Dams on the Sand Hill River have prevented fish from getting to prime spawning habitat.
 Recently local partners have been working to remove barriers to allow fish upstream.